Ricardoaar/Ricardoaar/README.md

 </div>

 ### Hi there 👋
-- 🌱 I’m currently working at Ubidots 💙 and learning on Platzi 💚
+- 🌱 I’m currently working at Ubidots 💙 and learning at Platzi 💚

 - 🤯  Node | React | Python

-- 👯 I’m looking to collaborate on Web development 💻
+- 👯 I’m looking to collaborate in Web development 💻

 - 🧑 Languages: Native spanish 🌮 english B1+ 🐒 Learning german 🧠